Going Gluten Free - Why to Consider It, and How to Do It

 Gluten is a sticky protein found in wheat and related grains.
 It helps breads rise and have a fluffy texture that we have all come to love.
 Unfortunately, it is also highly inflammatory.

-Humans have been eating bread for, well, forever, but it’s the new way of processing of the wheat prior to consumption that's the problem.
+Humans have been eating bread for, well, forever.
+It’s the way we're now processing the wheat that's the problem.
 The increase of glyphosphates (Round-Up and other chemicals) correlates with the increase in lower intestinal dis-eases in the last 30 years or so.

-Also, if you think about it, we eat gluten at almost every meal!
+Also, if you think about it, most Americans eat gluten at nearly every meal!
 It's just too much.

 What’s for breakfast?
 Cereal (gluten), pancakes (gluten), waffles (gluten), toast (gluten)… Lunch?
 Sandwiches (gluten in the bread), hamburgers (gluten in the bun)… Snacks? pretzels (gluten), crackers (gluten).
 Dinner?
 Pasta (gluten), tacos (gluten in the wheat tortillas), pizza (gluten crust), etc…